-Wyoming Rental Lease Agreements
+Wyoming Rental Lease Agreement Templates

-- Parties to the agreement
+- Parties of the agreement,

-- The term of the lease
+- The term of the lease,

-- Security deposit
+- Security deposits,

-- Rent payments
+- Rent payments, and

-- Utilities and services
+- Utilities and services.

 Lease to Own Agreement – An agreement that clarifies the rights and responsibilities associated with the leasing and potential purchasing of a landlord’s home by a tenant.
 Gives the tenant the “option” to purchase the rental at the lease’s expiration.